brendenlake/archive-CCM-site/README.md

 - Griffiths, T.L., Lieder, F., & Goodman, N.D.
 (2015).
 Rational use of cognitive resources: Levels of analysis between the computational and the algorithmic.
 Topics in Cognitive Science, 7(2), 217-229.

-**4/17 Model comparison and fitting, tricks of trade/Probabilistic graphical models**
+**4/17 Model comparison and fitting, tricks of trade**
 - Pitt, M.A. and Myung, J (2002) When a good fit can be bad.
 Trends in Cognitive Science, 6, 10, 421-425.
 - Roberts, S. & Pashler, H. (2000) How persuasive is a good fit?
 A comment on theory testing.
 Psychological Review, 107, 358-367.
 - \[optional\] Myung, I.J.
 (2003).
 Tutorial on maximum likelihood estimation.
 Journal of Mathematical Psychology, 47, 90-100.

+**4/24 Probabilistic graphical models**
+- Charniak (1991).
+Bayesian networks without tears.
+AI Magazine, 50-63.
+- Kemp, C., & Tenenbaum, J. B. (2008).
+The discovery of structural form.
+Proceedings of the National Academy of Sciences, 105(31), 10687-10692.
+- \[optional\]  Russel, S. J., and Norvig, P. Artificial Intelligence: A Modern Approach.
+Chapter 14, Probabilistic reasoning systems.

-**4/24 Program induction and language of thought models** TBD
+**5/1 Program induction and language of thought models**

-**5/1 Computational cognitive neuroscience**
-- Anderson, J. R., Albert, M. V., & Fincham, J.M.
-(2005) Tracing Problem Solving in Real Time: fMRI Analysis of the Subject-Paced Tower of Hanoi.
-Journal of Cognitive Neuroscience, 17 1261-1274.
-- Nathaniel D. Daw, John P. O'Doherty, Peter Dayan, Ben Seymour & Raymond J. Dolan (2006).
-Cortical substrates for exploratory decisions in humans.
-Nature, 441, 876-879.
-- Mitchell et al. (2008).
-Predicting human brain activity associated with the meanings of nouns.
-Science, 320, 1191-1195.
+- Goodman, N. D., Tenenbaum, J. B., & Gerstenberg, T. (2014).
+Concepts in a probabilistic language of thought.
+Center for Brains, Minds and Machines (CBMM).
+- Lake, B. M., Salakhutdinov, R., & Tenenbaum, J. B. (2015).
+Human-level concept learning through probabilistic program induction.
+Science, 350(6266), 1332-1338.
+- \[optional\] Ghahramani, Z. (2015).
+Probabilistic machine learning and artificial intelligence.
+Nature, 521(7553), 452.

 ## Course policies